 The community began to worship together in 1919 in the local Elks Club building.
 Until the synagogue was built, the congregation worshipped in a number of locations in the city, including the Community Building in Fairground Park.
 Tragically, the Community Building, which housed a 450-year-old Torah, burned down in February 1937.
 The fire prompted the Jewish community to build the synagogue later that year.
 Jews from surrounding communities attended services at the synagogue for many years.

 After WWII, the Jewish population in the city began to decline as people began to move to the suburbs.
 It is not clear when the congregation officially moved out of the building, but it seems this finally occurred in the 1970s.
 Since then, it has been largely vacant.
-Lighthouse Breakthrough International Ministries, the organization that operates the building today, renovated it and opened in 2012.
+Lighthouse Breakthrough International Ministries, the organization that occupied the building before the pottery studio opened, renovated and opened it in 2012.

 Ryan, Michael.
 "Church Restores Old Cape Girardeau Synagogue."
 KRCU.
 March 9, 2014. http://www.krcu.org/post/church-restores-old-cape-girardeau-synagogue#stream/0.

 Winchester, Melinda.
 "B'Nai Israel Synagogue."
 National Park Service - National Register of Historic Places Nomination Form.
 May 5, 2004. https://dnr.mo.gov/shpo/nps-nr/04000385.pdf.